 - New Master Policy – Developed with substantial input from the Federal Housing Finance Agency (FHFA), these updated terms and conditions from mortgage insurers for lenders provide lenders with greater clarity pertaining to coverage.
 In the latest update in 2019, USMI members developed a common Master Policy, which became effective on March 1, 2020.

 - Rescission Relief Principles – First published in 2013 and updated in 2017 and 2020, these principles allow MIs to offer day-one certainty to lenders of coverage, including automatic relief after 36 timely payments.

-- MI Credit Risk Transfer (MI-CRT) Structures – Private MI companies have transferred over $55 billion in risk on nearly $2.8 trillion of insurance- in-force (IIF) through both reinsurance and insurance-linked notes.
+- MI Credit Risk Transfer (MI-CRT) Structures – Private MI companies have transferred nearly $68 billion in risk on more than $3.2 trillion of insurance- in-force (IIF) through both reinsurance and insurance-linked notes since 2015.

 Robust government standards

 The Private Mortgage Insurer Eligibility Requirements are a set of operational and financial standards that private mortgage insurers must meet to be approved to insure loans acquired by the government sponsored enterprises (GSEs), Fannie Mae and Freddie Mac.